“And they served their idols: which were a snare unto them.”

 The small beast came close enough to sniff Rahab's head as she closed her eyes tight and waited for the thing to rip into her already aching flesh.
 She could hear the deep inhales closing in around her ears.
 She could feel its hot exhale on her forehead.

 After one last huff, the creature let out a deafening cackle beside Rahab's left ear.

-She opened her eyes expecting to see the ugly face of the being staring down as her.
+She opened her eyes, expecting to see the ugly face of the being staring down at her.
 To her surprise, it ran around in a circle beside her like a wild dog chasing its tail.
 It was still laughing.

 Fear turned to anger as Rahab wanted nothing more than to kick the strange creature.